Chiamakacm/Data-Science-Nano-Degree-Project-2-/README.md

 Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV
 Outputs results on the test set
-Exports the final model as a pickle file" (copied from Udacity course)
+Exports the final model as a pickle file" (as stated in the Udacity course)

 # 3 Flask Web App